s54a/GlobalTimeConverter/Readme the one I wrote.md

 First you have to select the Timezone you are in.
 I am from India so default selection is India.
 As you change it will show you the updated time below immediately.

-Why you can't select a city, country or a region cause it there are about 38 Timezones and thousands cities and 200 or so countries so everyone who is going to use can figure out the Timezone you are in.
+While selecting the Timezone Why you can't select a city, country or a region cause it there are about 38 Timezones and thousands cities and 200 or so countries so everyone who is going to use can they can figure out the Timezone you are in.

 Then select the working hour of you company.
 I thought the most common working hours would be 0900 to 1700 so these are the default values.